Flixbox/jobseeker/assets/jobseeking_prompt.md

   "suggested_salary": string,
   "expected_documents": string,
   "application_medium": string,
+  "red_flags": string[],
   "full_post": string
 }

 Rules:

 - "company_name": The company behind the position.
 Fallback: The headhunting company.
+- "num_employees": Number of employees of the company.
+If no data exists, guess based on company size or online data.
+- "forum_vibe": Estimate textually from forum/kununu/company reputation.
+If no data exists, guess based on tone.
-- "forum_vibe_rating": Estimate from forum/kununu/company reputation.
+- "forum_vibe_rating": Estimate numerically from forum/kununu/company reputation.
 0 = terrible, 100 = excellent.
 If no data exists, guess based on tone.
 - "is_dev_position": true if it's a software development role.
 - "not_team_lead_position": true if it's NOT a team lead/management role.
 - "not_team_lead_growth_expectation": true if the ad does NOT expect growth into management.